zdravkov/kendo-docs/getting-started/web/grid/walkthrough.md

 The following example shows how to inject the Grid HTML output in a new browser window and trigger printing.

-> When the Grid is scrollable (by default), it renders a separate table for the header area.
+When the Grid is scrollable (by default, except for the MVC wrapper), it renders a [separate table for the header area](#scrolling).
 Since the browser cannot understand the relationship between the two Grid tables, it will not repeat the header row on top of every printed page.
-If this is a requirement, please [disable Grid scrolling](#scrolling).
+The code below addresses this issue by cloning the header row and prepending it to the printable Grid.
+Another option is to [disable Grid scrolling](#scrolling).

 **HTML**